Health Insurance for International Students

 Health care in the United States is expensive and the individual is responsible for paying the medical costs.
 The government does not pay for it.
 Having health insurance protects the individual by helping pay the medical expenses if he/she should become ill or be involved in an accident.
 For these reasons, all international students studying in North Dakota are required by the North Dakota University System (NDUS) to purchase the North Dakota state-mandated health insurance policy.

-This page is currently in progress.
-We are working to update this page as soon as possible.
+This page is currently in progress and we are working to update this page as soon as possible.
 Thank you for your patience!

-Insurance Waivers or Refunds for U.S. Permanent Resident (greencard) holders or US Citizens: Please drop off a copy of your Permanent Resident Card at the OIP in Memorial Union 116 and any charge on your account will be removed.
+- Insurance Waivers for U.S. Permanent Resident (greencard) holders or US Citizens: Please drop off a copy of your Permanent Resident Card or U.S. Passport at the OIP in Memorial Union 116 and the future charge on your account will be removed.